okook659/okook659/README.md

 - 👋 Hi, I’m @okook659 but you can call me Laura!
 - 👀 I’m interested in website and mobile development
 - 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on game projects (even though i am a complete beginner 🤣)
+- 💞️ I’m looking to collaborate on mobile app project
 - 📫 How to reach me : whatsapp me on (+228) 79-90-39-52
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: Well, they say i am pretty funny